Photosynthetic decline in aging perennial grass is not fully explained by leaf nitrogen

 Abstract

-Aging in perennial plants is traditionally observed in terms of changes in end-of-season biomass, however, the driving phenological and physiological changes are poorly understood.
-We found that three-year-old (mature) stands of the perennial grass Miscanthus × giganteus had 19 – 30% lower Anet than one-year-old M. × giganteus (juvenile) stands; 10 – 34% lower maximum carboxylation rates of rubisco (P < 0.05); and 34% lower light saturated Anet (Asat; P < 0.05).
-These changes could be related to nitrogen (N) limitations as mature plants were larger and had 14-34% lower leaf N on an area basis (Na) than juveniles (P
+Aging in perennial plants is traditionally observed in terms of changes in end-of-season biomass; however, the driving phenological and physiological changes are poorly understood.
+We found that 3-year-old (mature) stands of the perennial grass Miscanthus×giganteus had 19–30% lower Anet than 1-year-old M.×giganteus (juvenile) stands; 10–34% lower maximum carboxylation rates of Rubisco and 34% lower light-saturated Anet (Asat).
+These changes could be related to nitrogen (N) limitations, as mature plants were larger and had 14–34% lower leaf N on an area basis (Na) than juveniles.
+However, N fertilization restored Na to juvenile levels but compensated only 50% of the observed decline in leaf photosynthesis with age.
+Comparison of leaf photosynthesis per unit of leaf N (PNUE) showed that mature stands had at least 26% lower PNUE than juvenile stands across all N fertilization rates, suggesting that other factors, besides N, may be limiting photosynthesis in mature stands.
+We hypothesize that sink limitations in mature stands could be causing feedback inhibition of photosynthesis which is associated with the age-related decline in photosynthesis.

 Original languageEnglish (US)